 - Provide context for where the relationships come from.
 Layer in the human elements and tie jobs and events to people (e.g. ambassadors, people you’ve met/talked to)

 - Include social proof and meta data to elements ( e.g. show # of students in your major/school who are attending events, viewed the same job, share jobs/events with your classmates)

+Results of user testing were positive across the board.
 Users had an intuitive grasp of the benefits of the relationship connections even if they didn’t thoroughly read the copy.
-The perceived benefits were: direct communication with recruiters, ability to assess fit more effectively, and making connections.
+Users perceived benefits of the product were: direct communication with recruiters, ability to assess fit more effectively, and making connections.

-Positive design feedback – The way the information is presented was clear and the design created excitement for VICs feature with users:
+We also received positive design feedback from all users: The way the information is presented was clear and the design created excitement for the relationship building features.

 “Kind of like a mix of LinkedIn and Facebook, because LinkedIn and it has a more professional, you know, edge or aspect to it.
 Facebook is more social, you know, telling a little bit more about yourself and I felt like it was kind of like a combined mix of the two.”

 “It is just very aesthetically pleasing.
 I really like the way that it is also divided up.
 It’s not overwhelming with information either, which is great.”

 36% increase in WAU from the same time last year.